pgmabv99/av_openacr/kdi/README.md

 ### prep kafka and minio (create topic publish some messages and create bucket and copy a delta log file to minio)

+Note: Edit the script to set the correct kafka broker and minio endpoint urls and run it

 https://github.com/pgmabv99/av_openacr/blob/main/kdi/kdi_prep.sh

 ### run kdi (uncomment the minio vs local)

+Note: Edit the script to set the correct kafka broker and minio endpoint urls and run it

 https://github.com/pgmabv99/av_openacr/blob/main/kdi/kdi_start.sh